engine.py

 def _update_ui_elements(self: Any, dt: Any) -> Any

-Update UI elements with individual profiling if enabled
+Update UI elements with individual profiling and proper click propagation.

 def _process_ui_element_tree(self: Any, root_element: Any, dt: Any) -> Any